ankurk91/wp-google-map/readme.md

 **Changes does not reflect after saving settings ?**

 Are you using some Cache/Performance plugin ?
 Flush your WP cache and refresh target page.

 **Where does it store settings and options ?**

 WP Database->wp-options->ank_google_map.
-In a Single Row, stored in array for faster access.
+Uses a Single Row, stored in array for faster access.

 **From where does it loads additional Marker (color) images ?**